edg-l/irvm/README.md

 # IRVM

-A IR compiler target with a native Rust friendly API that lowers to LLVM IR.
+A IR compiler target with a native Rust friendly API that lowers to LLVM IR (or other targets).

 ## How it works